newlifeoutlook

 • Touch base with each doctor regularly.
 Whether you have an appointment with all of your doctors or just one on any given week, relay the important details of the visit to the rest of your team.
 If phone calls are too difficult to arrange, ask if you can use their email addresses to stay connected.

 • Look for a helping hand.
 MS treatment can be difficult to handle on its own, and when there's another condition involved, it's easy to get overwhelmed.
-You can ask friends or family to help you keep appointments and prescriptions straight, or contact your local or international MS Society for some outside help.
+You can ask friends or family to help you keep appointments and prescriptions straight or contact your local or international MS Society for outside help.

 Enjoy this article?